Updated August 2026 · Verified against Prairies Economic Development Canada guidelines

 Eligibility Requirements

-• Not-for-profit organizations supporting community economic development
+• Incorporated not-for-profit organizations supporting community economic development (industry associations, economic development organizations, cultural organizations, societies)

-• Post-secondary institutions
+• Post-secondary educational institutions

 Provinces